KTH/aspen/README.md

 <repository root path>/.../<application name>/<cluster status>
 ```

-* Ansible vault encrypted secrets file for each application must be named `secrets.env` and reside in the same directory as the corresponding docker stack file
+* Ansible vault encrypted secrets file for each application must be named `secrets.env` and reside in the same directory as the corresponding docker stack file.
+The file must be encrypted with the application password found in the application password file (see above).

 * The API that is called to fetch cluster statuses must return a json structure according to the following format